-The group continues its conversation of the power of water and the importance of its conservation during this evening’s group meeting.
+The group continues its conversation about the power of water and the importance of its conservation during this evening’s group meeting.
 Dinner and evening are enjoyed at the hotel.

 Day 6 – Swiftwater Rescue Lessons on Rio Pejibaye

 After breakfast, students will gear up for a crash course in Swiftwater Rescue.
 The town of Turrialba is said to be the White-Water Capital of Costa Rica.
-Today students will learn extremely important swiftwater skills from their professional instructors such as: swiftwater hydrology, river dynamics, using rope throw bags and constructing rope and mechanical advantage systems, conducting shore-based rescue operations, recovering watercraft and boat-assisted rescues.
+Today students will learn extremely important swift water skills from their professional instructors such as: swift water hydrology, river dynamics, using rope throw bags and constructing rope and mechanical advantage systems, conducting shore-based rescue operations, and recovering watercraft and boat-assisted rescues.

 Day 7 – Rafting Rio Pacuare